 There’s no such thing as outdated workforce for IT giants, meaning that whoever isn’t willing to train its skills will certainly be replaced by someone who happens to have the knowledge needed for the task; and in order to avoid in-work disputes with employees and unions, companies, corporations themselves are offering those courses as part of their employee satisfaction program, with their instructors adjusting courses to the needs of the enterprise.

-With companies looking at their personnel prior filling a vacancy, market doors are closing to emerging professionals unless they happen to have unique skills that make them irresistible, and with which they can give a new added value to a corporation.
+With companies looking at their personnel prior to filing a vacancy, market doors are closing to emerging professionals unless they happen to have unique skills that make them irresistible, and with which they can give a new added value to a corporation.

 Examples of skills valued nowadays are: